fkivela/TurboCtl/doc/sphinx/_build/html/_sources/usage.rst.txt

 keys.

 Commands are given to the UI by writing the name of the command, followed by its arguments, all separated by spaces.
-The arguments are pased with :func:`ast.literal_eval` which recognizes some basic Python objects such as tuples and lists.
+The arguments are parsed with :func:`ast.literal_eval` which recognizes some basic Python objects such as tuples and lists.
 Note that spaces are only accepted between arguments, so an argument of